Nuukster/Nuukster/README.md

 When possible, to share code that makes putting entertainment on your website trivial for you and rewarding for your viewers.

 ##Important Links
+First, check out our GitHub wiki!
+It's minimal now, but will grow over time.
 Our website is [www.nuukster.com](www.nuukster.com)

 ##Important Docs